effektif/user-docs/docs/forms.rst

 =====

 In Effektif, you can use forms to enter information when you run a process.
-There are two places where you can use a form: form triggers and user tasks.
+You can use forms in two places: form triggers and user tasks.

 Form triggers